gianfrancodemarco/site/content/posts/dumb-db-2.md

 ![Regular DBMS Query](/images/posts/dumb-db-2/Regular_DBMS_Query_Time.png)

-We can also simulate a workload, composed of 70% queries and 20% inserts and 10% updates, to see how the performance of the database evolves.
+We can also simulate a workload composed of 70% queries, 20% inserts, and 10% updates to see how the database performance evolves.
 We see that the query time dominates the total time, so the whole workload time scales linearly with the table size.

 ![Regular DBMS Workload](/images/posts/dumb-db-2/Regular_DBMS_Mixed_Workload_Time.png)